Skip to content Skip to sidebar Skip to footer

 Because the city centre offers wide roads and multiple viewing points, Panaji is considered one of the best locations for first-time visitors attending Shigmotsav.

-Mapusa – A Lively Local Celebration
+Mapusa – The Most Energetic Local Celebration (March 8)

 The Mapusa parade has a more local and energetic atmosphere, with celebrations centred around the municipal market area.